FCI Security

 Create a network diagram

 A network diagram visually represents the organization’s connected environment, showing systems, applications, and services.
-It should include each item and show how it is connected to the others.
+It should include each item and show how the asset is connected to the others.
 With a visual representation of the environment, it is easier to identify gaps and develop plans for remediation.
 In addition, it serves as an integral part of the organization’s System Security Plan (SSP), clearly showing the parts of the environment that are in scope and out of scope.

 Does FCI identify Scope for CMMC Levels 1 and 2?